Yarmouth, Isle of Wight: Transport

-The Wightlink car ferry sails from Yarmouth to Lymington in Hampshire.
+The Wightlink car ferry sails from Yarmouth to Lymington (Lymington Pier) in Hampshire.

 Southern Vectis operate bus services from Yarmouth bus station, a small building near the ferry terminal, the main route being route 7 serving Totland, Alum Bay, Freshwater, Newport and Shalfleet as well as Yarmouth.
 To reach Yarmouth, route 7 uses Pixley Hill, which has caused some controversy amongst local residents who do not believe the road is large enough for buses.
 The controversy was initially started by former route 11 being extended to serve Yarmouth and using the lane in September 2008.

 In the spring and summer, Southern Vectis also operate an open top bus called "The Needles Breezer" that runs through Freshwater Bay to Alum Bay and onto the Needles Battery down a bus and pedestrian-only road along the cliff edge; returning to Yarmouth via Totland and Colwell.
 For the more athletic, Yarmouth is on the Isle of Wight Coastal Path.

 The parish was once served by Yarmouth railway station, with services to Newport.
 Passenger services ended in 1953, and the track has long since been removed; the trackbed between Yarmouth and Freshwater has been converted into a bridleway.
 In August 2014 the converted and expanded railway station opened as a restaurant.